Remember the days when we rolled out of bed without a care in the world and hit the ground running? I know I do.

 If you are lucky enough to go to a spa or medical massage location, you will encounter different types of massages:

 One of the relatively newer forms of massage, Swedish massage, was developed in (you guessed it) Sweden.
 It uses firm, long strokes to stimulate muscles.
-It is also generally more gentle than other types of massage and has been shown to contribute to wellness over large groups of people.
+It is also generally more gentle than other types of massage and has been shown to contribute to wellness in large groups of people.

 This is a general body massage, but it can be tailored to your body.
 Talk to your massage therapist about focusing on the areas that are bothering you.